MG Software.

 Web Application Security Audit

-Best for: Ideal for teams offering public or partner APIs that want to ensure sensitive data is not inadvertently exposed.
+Best for: Ideal for teams offering public or internal APIs that want to verify resilience against common API attack patterns such as BOLA, broken authentication and excessive data exposure.

 How to use